ryan-dutton/cloudflare-gmail-send/README.md

 ===========
 - Add support for Reply-to header (assuming possible)
 - Embedded attachment support
-- Create a route (password protected) to delete existing the OAuth token from R2 so
+- Create a route (password protected) to delete existing the OAuth token from R2 so OAuth process can be restarted

 Prerequisites
 =============
-- Set Wrangler and login.
+- Setup Wrangler and login to Wrangler.
 - npm installed
 - A Google project with OAuth credentials created.
 Note: Project OAuth cedentials will include a Client ID and Client Secret.
 Once your worker